Why Discuss Inclusion?

 - support good practice in the classroom/work closely with families and ensure long term planning takes place to meet needs https://twitter.com/PollyPuddleduck

 - believe that technology would enhance inclusion.
 Why not invest in getting students to have #tech in their classrooms! https://twitter.com/mirrenduh

-- Excellent communication throughout institution is essential to high quality inclusion.https://twitter.com/ChrisChivers2
+- Excellent communication throughout the institution is essential to high-quality inclusion.https://twitter.com/ChrisChivers2

 - Professional development.
-Investment in teachers’ skills is investment in students’ learning. https://twitter.com/bridgewillows
+Investment in teachers’ skills is an investment in students’ learning. https://twitter.com/bridgewillows

 Question 4 (Is it more important for a child to be included academically or socially?) was a bit of a tricky ask.